User Generated Content

 • Review image/video sizes and preview your posts before publishing.

 • Consider how repurposing UGC fits into your content calendar.
 Do you want the exact same pieces of content going live at the same time?
 Do you want to stagger your UGC?
-There is no “right” answer here but should be considered if you have many of the same followers across multiple networks.
+There is no “right” answer here but should be considered if you have mutual followers across multiple networks.

 Below is an example of repurposed content between creators on TikTok and a brand on Instagram.
 Check out how Peach & Lily took a popular piece of UGC and transformed it into a Reel.